-How to Make an Archive Travel? is a project located at the Women’s Art Library (WAL) at Goldsmiths Library and the Centre for Invention and Social Process in the Sociology Department (CISP) at Goldsmiths, University of London.
+How to Make an Archive Travel? was a research project undertaken in 2016 and located at the Women’s Art Library (WAL) at Goldsmiths Library and the Centre for Invention and Social Process in the Sociology Department (CISP) at Goldsmiths, University of London.

 - To make a smartphone ‘app’ that showcases the artworks of women featured in the WAL archive.
 The WAL’s comprehensive archive contains a wide variety of materials about women artists including slides, CVs, written statements, exhibition information, catalogues, invitations and press reviews.
 While a wealth of valuable resources have been collected by the WAL, the materials of the archive physically reside in the special collections section of Goldsmiths’ Library with limited public access to its contents.
 By making the ‘WAL app’ we aim to provide a way for some of these materials to travel outside the walls of the Library – i.e. ‘to make the archive travel’.